Cloud-NC-Engineering-Thailand/cloudnc-docker-lab/docker-compose/step1/compose1.md

 2. `touch (filename)` - Use to create a file
 3. `nano (filename)` - Use to edit a file
 4. `docker-compose build` - Use to build Docker images for services defined in a docker-compose.yml
-5. `docker-compose up` - Use to build all the services into container
+5. `docker-compose up` - Use to launch all the services into containers
-6. `docker-compose down` - Use to remove all the container in the services
+6. `docker-compose down` - Use to remove all the containers in the services
-7. `docker image ls` - Use to list all the image that exist on your current machine
+7. `docker image ls` - Use to list all images that exist on your current machine
-8. `docker container ps -a` - Use to list all exist container on your current machine on your current machine
+8. `docker container ps -a` - Use to list all exist container on your current machine
-9. `docker image rm (image name)` - Use to delete a docker image with a specifig name
+9. `docker image rm (image name)` - Use to delete a Docker image with a specified name
-10. `docker container rm (container name)` - Use to delete a docker container with a specifig container
+10. `docker container rm (container name)` - Use to delete a Docker container with a specified name

 All neccessary Dockerfile syntax
-1. `FROM (docker image name):(tag)` -  Specifies the starting point image for your Docker image
+1. `FROM (docker image name):(tag)` -  Specifies the base image for your Docker image
 2. `WORKDIR (/path/to/workdir)` - Sets the folder inside the container where commands will be executed
 3. `COPY (path of file or folder that you want to copy) (destination of the file or folder) ` - Moves files or folders from your computer to the container
-4. `RUN` - Used to execute commands during the image build process.
-It allows you to run any command that you would typically run on a command line inside the container
+4. `RUN` - Use to execute commands during the image build process.
+It allows you to run any commands that you would typically run on a command line inside the container
 4. `EXPOSE (number of port that the image will be running on)` - Declares the port on which the container will listen for incoming connections
 5. `CMD ["(command line)"]` - Defines the default command to run when the container starts